 Q: What is it like to fly?
 A: There are three unique sensations when you fly the Jetlev.
 The most intriguing sensation is the feeling of weightlessness.
 As soon as sufficient lift is applied, you and the jetpack become weightless and levitate in the air, and even small amounts of force will move or turn you.
-You will feel some pressure from the saddle and the trapeze, but usually no more than from riding a bicycle.
+You will feel some pressure from the saddle, but usually no more than from riding a bicycle.
 The second unique sensation is suspended height.
 Even if you are an airplane or helicopter pilot, few have ever experienced the sensation of being suspended up to three-storey high with no visible support from above or beneath your feet.
 30 feet may not sound very high but it can seem a lot higher in a jetpack, and the unique perspective from that height is incredible.
 The third unique sensation is the absolutely amazing three dimensional freedom of movement.
 Once you learn how to fly, you can travel in any direction, at any height, and at any speed that the system will carry you.
 With a thrust-to-weight ratio of up to 2.5:1 at the water, there is nothing else that can come close to its agility.

 Q: Can the water jets hurt my arms and legs?
 A: The pressure in the nozzles could reach 60 psi (only slightly higher than municipal pressures), but because of high flow rates, it may cause low-level pain and bruising in the arms, so one should not place hands or arms in the jets.
 Unlike pressure washers which operate between 1,800 to over 3,000 psi, our jets are far from being strong enough to be effective as an exfoliation or hair removal tool.
 By the time it has traveled 30 feet or 8.5 m, the water stream has broken up into droplets and slowed down substantially and have little impact force.